elastx/elx-docs/content/en/docs/private-kubernetes/guides/ingress.md

 Prior to Kubernetes 1.26 Elastx Kubernetes CaaS clusters was shipped with [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) and [cert-manager](https://cert-manager.io/docs/).

-For cluster running Kubernetes 1.26 or later we will publish a guide on how to install and upgrade your ingress and cert-manager deployments
+For cluster running Kubernetes 1.26 or later we will publish a guide on how to install and upgrade your ingress and cert-manager deployments yourselves.

 # A quick example